 Emotions Aren’t Everything

-Nobody walks away from a deal if they are in love with the property and actually intended to close it from the beginning.
+Imagine that you are working on a deal for a seller at $7.5 million, but the buyer is stuck at $7.45 million.
+Now you’re starting to sweat and you realize you may lose the deal over a hundred thousand dollars.
+Well, keep this in mind.
+From all of my experience dealing with very affluent clients, people never walk away from a deal because of emotions.Nobody walks away from a deal if they are in love with the property and actually intended to close it from the beginning.
 If anything, being tough on negotiations in the beginning weeds out the real buyers from the uninterested ones.
-For a small price point such as a few hundred thousand dollars or just tens of thousand of dollars, emotions rule, but not in the high-end market.
+For a small price point such as a few hundred thousand dollars or just tens of thousands of dollars, emotions rule, but not in the high-end market.
 And when you get to a point where it feels like emotions are coming into place, you will know the feeling.
-That never happens in the beginning, it happens at the end when the buyer actually feels like the home is setting out of his or her price range.So keep in mind if during the first round of negotiations the buyer is stuck from making a deal over a few bucks… weed him or her out… they are not closing the deal to begin with and if you open escrow with them I can guarantee you they are going to have second thoughts and or try to renegotiate.
+That never happens in the beginning, it happens at the end when the buyer actually feels like the home is setting out of his or her price range.
+So keep in mind if during the first round of negotiations the buyer is stuck from making a deal over a few bucks… weed him or her out… they are not closing the deal, to begin with, and if you open escrow with them I can guarantee you they are going to have second thoughts and or try to renegotiate.

 It’s really never about emotion.
 It’s about a dollar amount and if somebody can buy a house for $7.3 million or 72.1 million, generally they can buy the house for $7.35 million unless they simply cannot afford it, or they feel like they are overpaying tremendously.
-And from my experience $100,000 here or there is not overpaying tremendously.
+And from my experience, $100,000 here or there is not overpaying tremendously.
 Now if you’re $500,000 apart or 1 million apart that’s another thing.

 It Takes a Billion Dollars Worth of Chutzpah

-To negotiate really high end deals you have to have chutzpah.
+To negotiate really high-end deals you have to have chutzpah.
 The other thing you have to do is pretend to be a billionaire.
 That’s right.
 I know that it may sound corny, but if you treat every deal like you are a billionaire, you won’t get hung up on $500,000.
 Here is advice if you are selling your home: A billionaire who is selling her $10 million or $5 million vacation home doesn’t care if he or she makes the deal or not.
 If he or she gets their price that is great, and if not, it doesn’t matter.
 The only way to make the deal and actually get every penny out of it is to pretend like you have nothing to lose.
-If you do this you will always win because nobody walks away from a deal over small money.
+If you do this you will always win because nobody walks away from a deal over small money.And here’s the most important part to remember.
+If they do walk away from the deal they never would’ve closed, to begin with.
+If they start getting emotional and then walk away before opening escrow because they get offended or because emotions got involved, then that’s a huge red flag.
+You can immediately write that off to them being unsure.
+This may hurt a little at first, but you’ve actually just saved yourself a whole lot of time.

 Buyers have an amazing opportunity right now to pick up deals in our current market.